Skip to content

 Monetary Policy

-• The US Federal Reserve (Fed) faces a difficult trade-off between weakening growth and rising inflation.
+• The US Federal Reserve (Fed) faces a difficult trade-off between its full-employment and inflation mandate.

-• Provided long-run inflation expectations remain well anchored, we expect the Fed will cut rates by 50bps in H2 2025 to prevent a more significant deterioration in the economy, with a further 50bps of cuts expected in 2026.
+• Following the Fed’s September cut, we expect 50bps of cuts from the Fed in Q4 to prevent a more significant deterioration in the labour market, with a further 25bps of cuts expected in 2026.

 Global Outlook highlights: